LOKESHCHANDRU-LK/Lokeshlk07/README.md

-- 👋 Hi, I’m @Lokeshlk07
+- 👋 Hi, I’m Lokesh-LK
 - 👀 I’m interested in ...
-Web development and aptitude problem solving
+FRONT END WEB DEVELOPMENT.
-- 🌱 I’m currently learning ...HTML CSS
+- 🌱 I’m currently learning HTML , CSS , JAVASCRIPT .
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Lokeshlk07/Lokeshlk07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.